-These funds will be partitioned among the participating Divisions, each of which will support proposals reviewed in that Division.
+These funds will be partitioned among the participating Divisions (funds are not pooled), each of which will support proposals of scientific interest to that Division.
 Proposals on topics situated at the boundaries between two or more Divisions may be co-reviewed by those Divisions.
 Such proposals, if highly ranked, will be eligible for co-funding by those Divisions.